racherb/racherb.github.io/_posts/2019-07-05-the-first-step-to-a-Safe-ai.md

 It is a small step but a solid and determining step at the moment it acquires a legal connotation.

 ## What is expected of the community

+> The first step towards achieving Secure Artificial Intelligence begins with the will of its creator: "The Man".

 The community is expected to be aware of the power of change it can offer by adopting a new type of licensing for *Socially Responsible Use* of Software Licenses.